 No matter what kind of emotional appeal you choose for a campaign, it’s vital that you absolutely nail it.
-Without that emotional tug, your campaign will have a hard time getting off the ground.
+Without that emotional tug, your campaign will have difficulty getting off the ground.

-This is what you should be spending your time and energy on, not worrying about the right camera, or microphone, or the right actors, or whatever.
+You should spend your time and energy on this, not worrying about the right camera, microphone, actors, or whatever.

 Hit your supporters in the heart, and they’ll support your campaign.